-French artist Alan Delorme’s Totem series features images of towering stacks of objects that appear to teeter perilously like totem poles.
+French artist Alain Delorme’s Totem series features images of towering stacks of objects that appear to teeter perilously like totem poles.
 His project name is ambiguous because it almost indicates that the project is about the dazzling heights of the Shanghai skyscrapers.
 However, the entire project focuses on migrants attempting and struggling to ferry their towering wares and cargo across various parts of the megacity.

 Migrants & the goods they transport

 The migrants in the pictures that often go unnoticed by many are seen to transport unbelievable piles of goods on their bikes.
-Delorme utilized the precarious products that consist of cardboard, chairs, bales of clothes, and tires just to mention a few, representing the new totems of society.
+Delorme utilized the precarious products that consist of cardboard, chairs, bales of clothes, and tires, just to mention a few, representing the new totems of society.

 What do the subject of his photographs have in common?